Lissy93/dashy/docs/troubleshooting.md

 Access-Control-Allow-Origin: *
 ```

+For more info on how to set headers, see: [Setting Headers](/docs/management.md#setting-headers) in the management docs

 #### Option 3 - Proxying Request

 You can route requests through Dashy's built-in CORS proxy.
 Instructions and more details can be found [here](/docs/widgets.md#proxying-requests).
 If you don't have control over the target origin, and you are running Dashy either through Docker, with the Node server or on Netlify, then this solution will work for you.